5 Tricks for Latching with Flat Nipples

 6. Use a nipple shield.

-Flat nipples are 100% biologically normal nipples, and absolutely perfect for breastfeeding, but it can make it harder for your baby to latch in the beginning, and I’ll talk more about that in a little bit.
+Flat nipples are 100% biologically normal nipples, and absolutely perfect for breastfeeding, but they can make latching harder.

-The reason that flat nipples can make latching tricker is that when a nipple is short, especially if your nipple is *short AND soft*, it sometimes doesn’t provide as loud cue to your baby’s brain to say “start to suck.
+The reason that flat nipples can make latching tricker is that when a nipple is short, especially if your nipple is *short AND soft*, it sometimes doesn’t provide enough of a cue to your baby's to tell it to turn on the sucking muscles.

-When you are working with a baby that’s struggling a bit with latching, give yourself SO MUCH EXTRA time by feeding your baby way *before* they are hungry IF you can, so if you are working on helping your baby learn to latch, make sure you give yourself plenty of extra time, and practice when everyone is calm.
+If your baby is struggling with latching, give yourself SO MUCH EXTRA time by feeding your baby way *before* they are hungry if you can.
+Think of latching like any other new skill, and practice when everyone is calm.

-The first thing you need to do is to make it super clear to your baby’s brain that it is You need to help make it super clear to your baby’s brain that it’s time to suck.
-One of the best ways to do that is to make sure you are going through their reflexive ‘set list’...which is the step-by-step map the brain uses to get help organizing and cue up the muscles that are needed to feed, in the right order.
+The first thing you need to do is to make it super clear to your baby’s brain that it’s time to suck.
+One of the best ways to do that is to make sure you are going through their reflexive "set list"...which is the step-by-step map the brain uses to get help organizing and cue up the muscles that are needed to feed, in the right order.

-The ‘set list’ your baby’s brain uses is rooting to get the nipple aligned, seeking (or looking up) to get the chin planted, seeking to open wide, and THEN sucking.
-So, the very FIRST thing you want to do is to make sure your baby can do as many of the reflexes before that suck step as possible so their brain knows *it's time* to suck.
+The set list of reflexes your baby uses during the latching process is: rooting to get the nipple aligned, seeking (or looking up) to get the chin planted, seeking to open wide, and then sucking.
+You want to do is to make sure your baby is doing as many of the reflexes before that suck step as possible to set up the brain to know it's time to start to suck.

-If they go through those reflexive steps and get there and still don’t quite know what to do, then the next thing you can do is to make your nipple feel firmer.
+If they go through those reflexive steps and get there and still aren't able to suck, then the next thing you can do is to make your nipple feel firmer.
 The way you do this is to shape your breast a little bit.

-You gently squeeze behind your nipple, on your breast, or areola if yours are a sand dollar size or bigger, to make the nipple firmer.
-You aren’t trying to make your breast smaller to fit into your baby’s mouth.
-You still want your baby's mouth to open super wide…the squeezing here is just to make your nipple firmer so that when your baby goes through their reflexive steps, the cue is stronger.
+You gently squeeze your breast, or areola if yours are a sand dollar size or bigger, to make the nipple firmer.
+This is sort of like the sandwich you may have been taught, but you aren't trying to make your breast smaller to fit into your baby’s mouth.
+You still want your baby's mouth to open super wide.

 You are going to do the exact same thing you did before, which is to get your baby into position to help their brain go through the steps to find your nipple and organize to feed, but the difference is that you are going to actually shape your breast as they are latching.